paul-e-allen/ct-aws-azure-python-docker/README.md

 # ct-aws-azure-python-docker
-Docker container for with Python AWS and Azure SDKs
+Docker container with Python AWS and Azure SDKs and CLIs